-And what a cantrip it is.
-Eldritch blast 5e is a reliable tool in the arsenal of any Warlock, the only DnD class that can cast it.
+DnD Eldritch Blast is a reliable tool in the arsenal of any Warlock, the only D&D class that can cast it.
 It’s an iconic spell much loved by Warlock players for its range and scalability.
 You can pick it at level 1 and, because there are multiple ways to boost its power, it’ll be a trusty weapon by your side as your character progresses.
 Plus it does force damage, the least resisted damage type in Dungeons and Dragons.

 |Damage||1d10 (at level 1)|